Gr4ys0n/random-crap/README.md

 No changes were made to this project.
 Listed under <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/" target="_blank">CC BY-NC-ND 4.0</a> copyright lincense.

-Contact @Swarthyleader80 on discord, or make an issue on github if you want this taken down.

 Current version from 3/1/2025

 This will only work if you host it on cloudflare pages